Solicitors Legal Testing FAQsHere are our frequently asked questions for legal professionals

 - MDMA (Ecstasy)

 This is to name just a few of the drugs and their variations that we can test for.
-Please visit our ‘Drugs We Test For’ page for a more extensive list.
-Neither list is fully comprehensive as we are always expanding and developing the amount of drugs and their variations that we can test for, so feel free to give us a call and ask our friendly customer service team about whether we can test for a specific drug or substance.
+We are always expanding and developing the amount of drugs and their variations that we can test for, so feel free to give us a call and ask our friendly Customer Services team about whether we can test for a specific drug or substance.

 If you are unsure of whether or not we test for a specific substance then please give us a call on 0333 600 1300 or email email@example.com to ask any questions about our services.

 It would be impossible to test for every single legal high available but we can test for a number of them and in some cases even identify similarities between changing formulas by analysing their structure.

 We can also test for one of the most common legal highs called ‘Spice’ (also known as Black Mamba) and synthetic forms of cannabis.

 How long will it be before the results are received?

 This will be at an additional cost, but it could help you to meet tight deadlines and court dates.
 Please call 0333 600 1300 for more information on our prices and turnaround times or email us at firstname.lastname@example.org